 The Attorney General’s Office has posted a FAQ that will answer many of your questions relating to the new Local Government Public Records Consultation program.
 For more information, click here.

-The Attorney General’s Office is in the process of updating its Public Records Act Model Rules.
+The Attorney General’s Office recently updated its Public Records Act Model Rules.
 For more information, click here.

 Secretary of State Local Government Records Consultation and Grants Program.